What is Tinnitus?

 4. Eat Specific Foods

-Some foods can help you treat tinnitus symptoms if taken regularly.
+Some foods can help you address tinnitus symptoms if taken regularly.
 These include Apple Cider Vinegar – a “superfood” that rebalances the gut microbiome and boosts gut health overall – beets, garlic, and pomegranate.

 These foods can improve your immune system, gut health, and more.